 by Myrskyryhmä – The Tempest Group (Elli Isokoski and Pauliina Laukkanen)

 This exercise guides the participant into an embodied experiencing of self with others.
 It creates and supports an embodied connection between participants.

 Large open space, group of participants.

 Approximately 30 minutes.
 Before the start of the exercise it is good to do something that allows the participants to explore and feel their own embodied existence before turning towards others.

 - Music playing in the background – maybe something with soft rhythm yet flowing and gentle.

 - Everyone walking around in the space, trying to fill the whole space and going to different locations (avoiding everyone walking in a circle in the same direction).

-- Encounters: when you come across someone, pause for a moment together in order to have different encounters.
+- Encounters: when you come across someone, pause for a moment together in order to have different encounters (some options for encounters listed in Part 2).
 Make a mental note of how long it feels good to stay with the encounter, then continue walking when you feel it is time to move on.

 Part 2: Encounters